 All You Need Is LSD is an exciting new play which explores the birth and use of psychedelic drugs.
-The play is amalgamation of scenes including Leos own experiences of the LSD drug trials in the 90s, the story of the Swiss chemist Albert Hoffman, the philosopher Aldous Huxley with guest appearances of characters including Dame Helen Mirren, Doctor who, and Alice and the White Rabbit from Wonderland.
+The play is amalgamation of scenes including Leo’s own experiences of the LSD drug trials in the 90s, the story of the Swiss chemist Albert Hoffman, the philosopher Aldous Huxley with guest appearances of characters including Dame Helen Mirren, Doctor Who, and Alice and the White Rabbit from Wonderland.
 The play is like an acid trip itself; the scenes melt in to one another.
 They repeat, rewind and often completely break the fourth wall.
-It is hugely inventive new form of play, a roller-coaster of a trip.
-It shakes up the audience’s opinions of about psychedelic drugs and re-proposes the ongoing questions about whether LSD should be decriminalised in the future palliative care or even recreational use.
+It is a hugely inventive new form of theatre, a roller-coaster of a trip.
+It shakes up the audience’s opinions of about psychedelic drugs and re-proposes the ongoing questions about whether LSD should be decriminalised in the future of palliative care or even recreational use.

 Before viewing the world premier, which will be reviewed in a later piece, I had the opportunity to ask the playwright, Leo Butler, a few questions about the process of writing and the issues at the heart of his new play: All You Need Is LSD.

 What made you decide to write a play about LSD?

 I wanted to write a play about psychedelic drugs for many years as they had a profound and positive effect on me when I was a teenager, in Sheffield in the early ‘90’s.
 A few stand-up comedians have talked positively about LSD in front of a live audience – Bill Hicks and Robin Williams for instance - but I’ve always found most plays take an overly earnest and moralistic approach to the subject of recreational drugs.

 What are your thoughts on the decriminalization of LSD?
 Do you think it should happen?
 For leisure or for therapy?